renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 Debug, or Release, MinSizeRel or RelWithDebInfo.
 - Line 18-19: We then define the variables for the common deployment directory `DEPLOYMENT_DIR` (for image files) and the common binary output directory
 `OUTPUT_BASE_DIR` (for built libraries and executables).
 Both variables will also be stored in the cache.
-- Line 20-21: New is that we define two variable to hold the output library path `OUTPUT_LIB_DIR` and output executable path `OUTPUT_BIN_DIR`.
+- Line 20-21: New is that we define two variables to hold the output library path `OUTPUT_LIB_DIR` and output executable path `OUTPUT_BIN_DIR`.
 - Line 23-26: We add some diagnostic printing to identify when the toolchain is being processed.
 - Line 28-29: We define the main project.
 - Line 31: Lastly, we include the CMake file in the code directory.